Erickkuhnen/SomeTests/README.md

 # SomeTests
 learning how to use the program

-On this projet i'll try to make a cade to practice
+In this project i'll try to make a code to practice